jangdelong/birthday/README.md

 Happy Birthday
 ====
-js for happy birthday to Hom Liu
+js for happy birthday to xx
 ----
 (c) http://jelon.in